What Happens to Taxes After Someone Dies?

 What if the estate is insolvent?

-In many cases, estates have more debts than assets.
-This means that the estate is insolvent.
-It must pay any liabilities that it can afford to pay, and any remaining debts are probably not collectible.
+If the estate has more debts than assets, it is insolvent.
+It must pay any liabilities that it can afford to pay, and any remaining debts are generally not collectible.
 However, if the decedent’s back taxes are from a joint tax return, the IRS can try to collect the money from the surviving spouse.

-To illustrate, say that Mei and Hank file a joint tax return in 2018.
+To illustrate, say that Mei and Hank filed a joint tax return in 2023.
 The return shows a balance due of $10,000.
-In 2020, Mei dies, and her estate is insolvent.
+In 2025, Mei dies, and her estate is insolvent.
 The IRS cannot collect the tax debt from the estate, but they can go after Hank.
 They can even go after Hank if the couple divorced prior to Mei’s death.
-When a couple files a joint return, they are both liable for the tax debt.
+When a married couple files a joint return, they are both liable for the tax debt.

 What if there is no probate?